Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 determined from architectural commonality with other towers, but unfortunately, no photo of Tower 8 has been found.

-For example, assuming the I&GN had the original staffing responsibility, its
+Most likely, the I&GN had the original O&M responsibility, but its

-receivership in 1908 could have motivated the Cotton Belt to take over the
+receivership in 1908 and its return to receivership in 1914 had motivated the Cotton Belt to take over

 On May 29, 1928, RCT commissioned an interlocker, Tower